 PHP Form Handling.
 Everything You Need To KnowPosted by TotalDC

 We have already talked about what $_GET and $_POST superglobal variables are.
-And in this tutorial you will learn how to collect user data from inputs using PHP superglobal variables.
+And in this tutorial you will learn about PHP form handling, how to collect user data from inputs using PHP superglobal variables.
 We are going to create a simple HTML contact form that will allow users to enter their comment and feedback and then display it in the browser using PHP.

 How To Create A Simple Contact Form